Soviet Union

 Stalin's Falcons - Tomas Polak and Christhoper Shores, 1999 Grub Street, London, ISBN 1-902304-01-2

-Additional information kindly provided by Christer Bergström.
+Additional information kindly provided by Christer Bergström and Ivan Lavrinenko.